Have you ever slept in the desert under the stars?

 How to reach the Wahiba Sands?
 Where to sleep and what to do for enjoying the Omani Desert?

-Most of Oman is covered by desert so during the trip around the country it’s worth spending a night enjoying its rolling dunes.
-The Wahiba Sands is located south of Sur, and it is the most known and accessible place from Muscat and where you’ll find a good choice of desert camps to explore the area.
+Most of Oman is covered by desert and it’s worth spending a night enjoying its rolling dunes during the trip around the country.
+The Wahiba Sands is located south of Sur, and it is the most known and accessible place from Muscat to explore the area.
 The camps offer half-board (included in the room price), camel rides and 4WD dune-bashing drives.

 We slept at Desert Wonder Camp, located only 20 minutes from Bidiya (the town at the “foot” of the desert) but surrounded by dunes and with the benefit of feeling remote.
-Since it is not so easy to find the road to reach the camp, we met the manager at 3 p.m. at the Oman Oil Petrol Station in Bidiya town.
-After deflating the tyres, we followed his vehicle through the sand path to the camp (only the last part is a bit difficult since we had to climb up a small dune at high speed not to sink into sand).
+As it is not so easy to find the road to reach the camp, we met the manager at 3 p.m. at the Oman Oil Petrol Station in Bidiya town.
+After deflating the tyres, we followed his vehicle through the sand path to the camp (only the last part is a bit difficult as we had to drive on a small dune at high speed not to sink into sand).

 The camp was peaceful and without wifi or 4G service either.
 We were welcomed with tea and tasty dates before leaving the backpack inside our room.
-The tent was simply furnished with a twin bed and a bedside table, the toilet was outside with an open rooftop.
+The tent was furnished with a twin bed and a bedside table.
+The toilet was outside the tent with an open rooftop.

 We booked in advance the dune-bashing trip so at 4.30 p.m. we were ready to jump in the 4WD of the camp and “rides” the big dunes of Wahiba Sands.
 Even though we had done it a lot of times, going on top of the dunes and bashing at high speed is always an enjoyable experience not to be missed when you are in the desert.